 While it is pretty clear and obvious that the flag can be of England’s considering the club’s history.
 AC Milan was founded in 1899 by two Englishmen — Alfred Edwards and Herbert Kiplin.
 Kiplin was also the first captain and club chairman apart from being one of its founding fathers.

-While it is the much-believed theory among fans and especially overseas fans, there is another angle to Milan’s logo that gives a completely different meaning to the logo.
+While it is a much-believed theory among fans and especially overseas fans, there is another angle to Milan’s logo that gives a completely different meaning to the logo.
 The red cross on a white flag that is largely believed to be the Saint George’s Cross is also the flag of Milano’s patron saint — Saint Ambrose.
 The local fans believe this theory to be true and that the logo has no significance or relation to the English flag.

 The Barcelona logo has three components in total.
 The bottom of the logo bears the club colours of Blaugrana and has a football in the middle of it.
 In the top half of the logo, there are two flags.
 One flag carries red and yellow stripes that can be credited to the fact that they are based in Catalonia.
 And the other flag is the same red cross that can be seen on the logo of AC Milan and on the English flag.
 Fans wonder whether it is actually the English flag or whether it is just a coincidence.